Flexible Spending & Health Savings

 Eligible and Ineligible Expenses

 The IRS determines what expenses are eligible and ineligible.
 You can view eligible and ineligible expenses in the link below.
-If you are unsure about whether an expense is eligible or not, contact Discovery Benefits at 866.451.3399.
+If you are unsure about whether an expense is eligible or not, contact WEX at 866.451.3399.

-If you do not use all the money in your FSA for expenses incurred, you will forfeit the unused balance with the exception of $500.
-The medical FSA has a rollover feature which will rollover up to $500 remaining in your medical FSA to the next plan year.
-Amounts over $500 will be lost.
+If you do not use all the money in your medical FSA for expenses incurred, you will forfeit the unused balance with the exception of $570.
+The medical FSA has a rollover feature which will rollover up to $570 remaining in your medical FSA to the next plan year.
+Amounts over $570 will be lost.

 Health Savings Account

-- You must enroll in TRS ActiveCare 1-HD to participate.
+- You must enroll in TRS ActiveCare HD to participate.
+If you are not enrolled in this plan, you cannot contribute to an HSA

 - You cannot contribute to both an HSA and an FSA at the same time.